ebenagati/Portfolio/Spotify Project/README.md

 | trackerror   | 30    | 1.03                  |
 | appload      | 27    | 0.93                  |

-It is clear to see a large proportion of my listens from Drake are passive listens.
-To explain further Spotify has an autoplay feature such that when a song has finished, the next song is played.
-Due to the large amount of Drake in my liked songs, it makes sense that a large proportion of my plays from a Drake are from sceniaros where a Drake song is simply the next in line due to his relatively large presence in my liked songs
+A significant portion of my Drake listens appears to be passive rather than intentional.
+This is largely due to Spotify's autoplay feature, which automatically plays the next song after one finishes.
+In these cases, I'm not actively choosing to listen to Drake—I'm simply letting the music continue playing.
+This is most likely due to the large amount of Drake in my liked songs (my most common method of listening), thus it makes sense that a large proportion of my plays from a Drake are from sceniaros where a Drake song is simply the next in line due to his relatively large presence in my liked songs

 ```sql
 Select TOP 10 Artist, Cast(count(Track)*1.0/(SELECT COUNT(*)*1.0